-3. The Legacy 3GPP message gateway sends Legacy 3GPP message (e.g. SMS) to Legacy 3GPP UE.
+3. The Legacy 3GPP message gateway sends the Legacy 3GPP message (e.g. SMS) to Legacy 3GPP UE.

 4. The Legacy 3GPP UE delivers the payload of the legacy 3GPP message (e.g. SMS) to the targeted Application Client on the Legacy 3GPP UE.